thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 The team will without a doubt run into issues surrounding team member availability, be it due to injury, illness, bereavement, or other academic or personal commitments.
 The team has agreed on a collaborative approach when handling these issues.
 All team members have contributed to a team calendar, which shows when members are unavailable due to pre-existing commitments.
 Absent team members will review the notes from any missed meetings before returning to the project and will try to understand the progress which has happened during their absence.
-When a team member is absent (for whatever reason) the rest of the team will contribute to split the missing team member's workload, to avoid any one member being overburdened.
+When a team member is absent (for whatever reason) the rest of the team will contribute to split the missing team member's workload, to avoid anyone member being overburdened.
 Also, there is a risk of disputes arising between team members during the project.
 If/when this occurs, the productivity of the team could be negatively impacted.
 Therefore, when a dispute arises, the team members not involved in the dispute should do their best to diffuse the situation, and if necessary, involve a senior manager to resolve the conflict.